When will referrals for volunteer mentoring be accepted?

 When will the application window open next?

-We delayed opening to applications during 2020 due to lockdown, but we hope to open more regularly in future.
+All being well, we hope to open for applications to refer regularly in future.
 More regular opening will mean smaller numbers accepted at a time, but this will help ensure young people accepted for mentoring have the shortest possible wait to be matched.
-We aim to open next in spring 2021.

 If my application is not successful, can I stay on a waiting list?

 Once the process above is complete, we will not keep the other applications.
-The emails will be securely deleted.
+Their data will be securely deleted.

 We want young people, families and professionals to feel 100% clear who is being supported by Mentoring Plus and who is not, so there is no waiting list for those who are not successful in the ballot.